ShoAn1/scrambled-string/README.md

 ```
 For Docker container the below two files can be updated in current Directory.
-1.strings.txt -> filename for list of grambled strings representing each line as independent string
+* strings.txt -> filename for list of grambled strings representing each line as independent string
-2.dict.txt    -> dictionary for list of keywords in dictionary representing each line as independent word in the dictionary
+* dict.txt    -> dictionary for list of keywords in dictionary representing each line as independent word in the dictionary
 ```